TimChinye/SAD-Complaint-Management-System/task_1_design/SADD_Report.md

 *   **Federated Identity (SSO):** To meet the security and usability expectations of our enterprise tenants, we will support federated identity via the OpenID Connect (OIDC) protocol, as outlined in ADR-009.
 This allows tenant employees to authenticate using their existing corporate credentials (e.g; Microsoft 365, Google Workspace).
 This not only provides a seamless Single Sign-On (SSO) experience but also delegates complex security policies, such as Multi-Factor Authentication (MFA), to the tenant's trusted Identity Provider.

-*   **Password Security:** For users authenticating directly with the CMS (like Consumers or tenants not using SSO), passwords will be securely stored using a strong, salted, one-way hashing algorithm like bcrypt, as required by NFR-04.
+*   **Password Security:** For users authenticating directly with the CMS, password security is paramount (NFR-04).
+Passwords will never be stored in plain text.
+Instead, we will store a salted, one-way hash of the password.
+For this critical function, we have selected Argon2, the winner of the 2015 Password Hashing Competition and the current industry recommendation.
+While the more traditional bcrypt is still considered secure, Argon2 was chosen for its superior resistance to modern hardware-based (GPU/ASIC) cracking attempts, ensuring the highest level of security for user credentials.
 The secure password reset mechanism is detailed in ADR-003.

 #### 3.5.2 Authorisation (RBAC)